it21336140/Ai-and-Block-Chained-base-event-ticket-selling-platform/README.md

 # AI-and-Blockchain-Based-Events-Ticket-Selling-Platform

 ## Overview
 This project is a cutting-edge **AI and Blockchain-Based Event Ticket Selling Platform** that transforms the event ticketing experience by leveraging **Artificial Intelligence (AI)** for personalized marketing and **Blockchain** for secure, fraud-proof ticket transactions.

 ### Key Features:
 - **AI-Powered Event Scheduling:** Optimize event dates based on trends and audience behavior.
 - **Personalized Marketing Engine:** Deliver tailored SMS and email campaigns.
-- **Blockchain-Powered Ticketing:** Secure and verifiable ticket transactions using smart contracts.
 - **NFT Collections:** Enable artists to sell exclusive digital content to fans.
 - **Sales Prediction:** Forecast ticket sales for better event planning and pricing.

----

 ## Dependencies
 This project uses the following technologies and frameworks: